-Object-Oriented Programming (OOP) languages use objects that contain both data and code.
-The principles of object oriented programming are encapsulation, abstraction, polymorphism, and inheritance.
+Object-Oriented Programming languages use objects that contain both data and code.
+The principles of object-oriented programming are encapsulation, abstraction, polymorphism, and inheritance.

-Object-oriented programming languages are everywhere we look.
-Many of the most widely used coding languages that make up the computing world today are object-oriented; many computer programs and much of the content on the web is built on high-level, object-oriented languages.
+Object-oriented programming (OOP) languages are everywhere we look.
+Many of the most widely used coding languages that make up the computing world today are object-oriented.
+In fact, many computer programs and much of the content on the web is built on high-level, object-oriented languages.
 Understanding how object-oriented languages work and why they are useful is important for almost every career in computing.

-In this article, we’re going to take a look at what object-oriented languages are, their pros and cons, and a shortlist of some of the most popular OOP languages in use today.
+In this article, we’re going to take a look at what object-oriented languages are and examine their pros and cons.
+We’ll also take a look at a short list of some of the most popular OOP languages in use today.

 Computers are powerful machines.
 With a computer, we can calculate numbers extremely quickly, and we are able to produce amazing programs for many applications.
 However, to take advantage of this power, we need to communicate with the computer is something less painful than manually typing ones and zeros.

 Therefore, we have programming languages, which are propped up by machine code that’s already been written.
 However, the further removed we get from machine code the more abstract and specialized languages become in handling data.
 This is why we have so many languages; no one language is perfect, and they all have different and overlapping applications.